 CS/SS/Ec 149.
 Algorithmic Economics.
 9 units (3-0-6); second term.
 This course will equip students to engage with active research at the intersection of social and information sciences, including: algorithmic game theory and mechanism design; auctions; matching markets; and learning in games.
-Instructors: Echenique/Pomatto.
+Not offered 2018–19.

-CS 150.
+CS/IDS 150.
 Probability and Algorithms.
-9 units (3-0-6); second term.
+9 units (3-0-6); first term.
 Prerequisites: CS 38 a and Ma 5 abc.
 Elementary randomized algorithms and algebraic bounds in communication, hashing, and identity testing.
 Game tree evaluation.
 Topics may include randomized parallel computation; independence, k-wise independence and derandomization; rapidly mixing Markov chains; expander graphs and their applications; clustering algorithms.
-Not offered 2017–18.
+Instructors: Schulman.

-CS 153.
+CS/IDS 153.
 Current Topics in Theoretical Computer Science.
 9 units (3-0-6); third term.
 Prerequisites: CS 21 and CS 38, or instructor’s permission.
 May be repeated for credit, with permission of the instructor.
 Students in this course will study an area of current interest in theoretical computer science.
 The lectures will cover relevant background material at an advanced level and present results from selected recent papers within that year’s chosen theme.
 Students will be expected to read and present a research paper.
-Instructor: Umans.
+Not offered 2018–19

 CS/CNS/EE 156 ab.
 Learning Systems.
 9 units (3-0-6); first, third terms.
 Prerequisites: Ma 2 and CS 2, or equivalent.
 Introduction to the theory, algorithms, and applications of automated learning.
 How much information is needed to learn a task, how much computation is involved, and how it can be accomplished.
 Special emphasis will be given to unifying the different approaches to the subject coming from statistics, function approximation, optimization, pattern recognition, and neural networks.
 Instructor: Abu-Mostafa.

-ACM/CS 157.
-Introduction to Statistical Inference.
-9 units (3-2-4); second term.
+ACM/CS/IDS 157.
+Statistical Inference.
+9 units (3-2-4).
 For course description, see Applied and Computational Mathematics.

-ACM/CS/EE 158.
+ACM/CS/EE/IDS 158.
 Mathematical Statistics.
-9 units (3-0-6); third term.
+9 units (3-0-6).
 For course description, see Applied and Computational Mathematics.

-CS/CNS/EE 159.
+CS/CNS/EE/IDS 159.
 Advanced Topics in Machine Learning.
 9 units (3-0-6); third term.
 Prerequisites: CS 155; strong background in statistics, probability theory, algorithms, and linear algebra; background in optimization is a plus as well.
 This course focuses on current topics in machine learning research.
 This is a paper reading course, and students are expected to understand material directly from research articles.
 Students are also expected to present in class, and to do a final project.
-Not offered 2017–18..
+Instructor: Yue.

 EE/CS 161.
 Big Data Networks.
 9 units (3-0-6); third term.
 For course description, see Electrical Engineering.

-EE/CS 167.
+EE/CS/IDS 167.
 Introduction to Data Compression and Storage.
-9 units (3-0-6); third term.
+9 units (3-0-6).
 For course description, see Electrical Engineering.

-CS 178.
+CS/IDS 178.
 Numerical Algorithms and their Implementation.
-9 units (3-3-3); third term.
+9 units (3-3-3); second term.
 Prerequisites: CS 2.
 This course gives students the understanding necessary to choose and implement basic numerical algorithms as needed in everyday programming practice.
 Concepts include: sources of numerical error, stability, convergence, ill-conditioning, and efficiency.
-Algorithms covered include solution of linear systems (direct and iterative methods), orthogonalization, SVD, interpolation and approximation, numerical integration, solution of ODEs and PDEs, transform methods (Fourier, Wavelet), and low rank approximation such as multipole expansions Instructors: Desbrun, Schröder, Hoffmann.
+Algorithms covered include solution of linear systems (direct and iterative methods), orthogonalization, SVD, interpolation and approximation, numerical integration, solution of ODEs and PDEs, transform methods (Fourier, Wavelet), and low rank approximation such as multipole expansions Instructor: Desbrun.

 CS 179.
 GPU Programming.
 9 units (3-3-3); third term.
 Prerequisites: Good working knowledge of C/C++.
 Some experience with computer graphics algorithms preferred.
 The use of Graphics Processing Units for computer graphics rendering is well known, but their power for general parallel computation is only recently being explored.
 Parallel algorithms running on GPUs can often achieve up to 100x speedup over similar CPU algorithms.
 This course covers programming techniques for the Graphics processing unit, focusing on visualization and simulation of various systems.
 Labs will cover specific applications in graphics, mechanics, and signal processing.
 The course will use nVidia’s parallel computing architecture, CUDA.
 Labwork requires extensive programming.
 Instructor: Barr